dbroeglin/az-ai-kickstarter/README.md

 ### Architecture

-#### Overall architecture with Infrasturcture and hosting components
+#### High level Infrasturcture Architechture

 The highlevel architecture for the Kickstarter is:
 <img src="doc/images/arch-infra.png" alt="High level Kickstarter architecture - infra view" width="800">

-The cognitive architecture of the application is composed of Semantic Kernel's

 #### Cognitive architecture

 This architecture implements a **Debate Pattern** leveraging the **Semantic Kernel's agent framework**, which creates a dynamic environment where multiple AI agents collaborate to refine ideas, test arguments, or reach a resolution.
-Below is a description of the essential components and their interactions in the architecture:

-The core components are:
+The core architecture components based on Semantic Kernel abstractions:

    - **Speaker Selection Strategy** (Green Box):
      - This component determines which agent (WRITER or CRITIC) "speaks" next.
      - It ensures productive collaboration by regulating the flow of interaction between the agents and preventing redundant actions.
-   - **WRITER Agent**: provides the initial proposal or subsequent contributions that may evolve based on critique.
+   - **WRITER Agent**: provides the initial proposal and the subsequent revisions following the direction from critic.
-   - **CRITIC Agent**: evaluates and provides constructive criticism of the content or arguments presented by the WRITER agent.
-It offers counterpoints, highlights flaws, or suggests improvements to refine the proposals made by the WRITER.
+   - **CRITIC Agent**: evaluates the text and provides constructive feedback to drive readibility and popularity of the post.
+Provides scoring across a number of categories and a final score.
    - **Chat Termination Strategy** (Red Box):
-     - This component decides when the debate or conversation has reached a satisfactory conclusion.
+     - This component decides when the conversation has reached a satisfactory conclusion.
+It takes the overall critic score and compares to acceptance treshold.

-   Both agents operate in a conversational loop where the CRITIC responds to the WRITER's output, and the WRITER iteratively refines its answers based on the CRITIC's feedback.

 Semantic Kernel powers the agents with features like prompt engineering, memory recall, and logic orchestration.